yahoo/elide/README.md

 * Change the composition of a relationship to something different.
 * Reference a newly created object inside other mutation operations.

-Filtering, sorting, and pagination are supported out of the box.
+Filtering, sorting, pagination, and text search are supported out of the box.

 ### Atomicity For Complex Writes
 Elide supports multiple data model mutations in a single request in either JSON-API or GraphQL.
 Create objects, add them to relationships, modify or delete together in a single atomic request.

-### Persistence Layer Agnostic
+### Storage Agnostic
 Elide is agnostic to your particular persistence strategy.
 Use an ORM or provide your own implementation of a data store.

 ### Schema Introspection